bmatthews68/ldapunit/README.md

 implemented in the https://github.com/ehsavoie/embedded-ldap project.

-Internally **LDAPUnit** is using the [UnboundID LDAP SDK](https://www.unboundid.com/products/ldap-sdk) to run the embedded LDAP directory server and as the API for communicating with an LDAP directory server..
+Internally **LDAPUnit** is using the [UnboundID LDAP SDK](https://www.unboundid.com/products/ldap-sdk) to run the embedded LDAP directory server and as the API for communicating with an LDAP directory server.

 License & Source Code
 ---------------------